The latest numbers on COVID-19 in Canada for Sunday, Feb. 7, 2021

 There have been zero tests completed.

-There were three new cases Saturday.
-The rate of active cases is 38.12 per 100,000 people.
-Over the past seven days, there have been a total of 15 new cases.
-The seven-day rolling average of new cases is two.
+There were zero new cases Sunday.
+The rate of active cases is 35.58 per 100,000 people.
+Over the past seven days, there have been a total of five new cases.
+The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 2.54 per 100,000 people.